patroni/patroni/docs/faq.rst

     Take care to not cause a failover in the cluster!

 What occurs if I change a Postgres GUC that requires a reload?
-    When you change the dynamic or the local configuration as explained in the previous questions, Patroni will take care of reloading the Postgres configuration.
+    When you change the dynamic or the local configuration as explained in the previous questions, Patroni will take care of reloading the Postgres configuration for you.

 What occurs if I change a Postgres GUC that requires a restart?
     Patroni will mark the affected members with a flag of ``pending restart``.

-    It is your task then to restart the members.
+    It is up to you to determine when and how to restart the members.
 That can be accomplished either through:

     * :ref:`patronictl_restart`; or
     * A ``POST`` request to :ref:`restart_endpoint`.